ismailhijazi/QuantexaAssignment/README.md

 - Data validation (schema, non-empty datasets)
 - CSV and Parquet reading/writing
 - Analytics logic for all assignment questions
+- Error handling (invalid schema, empty files, corrupted data)

 Tests are written using ScalaTest and can be run with `sbt test`.
 Test reports are generated in `target/test-reports/` for review.
 This ensures correctness, robustness, and maintainability of the codebase.

-In addition to automated unit tests, manual testing was performed using a small sample of flight and passenger data.
-This helped verify the correctness of analytics outputs and ensured the application works as expected with real input files and edge cases.
+Manual testing was performed using a small sample of flight and passenger data to verify analytics outputs and ensure the application works as expected with real input files and edge cases.
+Sample data files are included for this purpose.

+Integration testing is supported by running the full workflow with real or synthetic data, validating end-to-end correctness from input to output.

 ## Packaging for Submission
 Zip the entire project directory, including: